nboltralik/UA-Research/README.md

 With all the files above in your working directory, run the command:

-`root -b -q -x 'minimize.cpp("10_events.ascii", .9)'`
+`root -b -q -x 'minimize.cpp("10_events.ascii", "eventResults.root", .9)'`

-using your event file name and desired quantum efficiency.
+using your event file name, the desired results file name and quantum efficiency.

 It will print the results of each Event under the two hypotheses and give you a TTree containing them.

 #### Notice
-Last updated 4/2/19.
+Last updated 4/19/19.
 If this README isn't among the latest commit then there's no guarantee the program will work as described above.

+Currently works as described but without printing the results of each event